Credica/answer-for-reviewer2/README.md

-## Supplementary Material for Reviewer QRxn
+## Supplementary Material for Reviewer2

 ---